Phyllis Neilson-Terry: Later career

-In the Oxford Dictionary of National Biography J C Trewin wrote that it was "unfortunate" that Fred Terry seldom extended himself by taking the great classic roles for which his talent fitted him.
+In the Dictionary of National Biography J. C. Trewin wrote that it was "unfortunate" that Fred Terry seldom extended himself by taking the great classic roles for which his talent fitted him.
 The Times's obituarist of Terry's daughter made a similar point about her, commenting that after returning from the US she did not regain the outstanding position she had won for herself as a young actress.
-As in America, she toured with light variety programmes, and in ephemeral crowd-pleasing plays.
+As in America, she toured with light variety programs, and in ephemeral crowd-pleasing plays.
 Among the latter was The Wheel by J B Fagan, in which she gave her young cousin John Gielgud his first paid acting role, in 1922.

-During the 1920s Neilson-Terry toured in South Africa, and appeared in Britain in a range of performance from cabaret to pantomime at Drury Lane.
+During the 1920s, Neilson-Terry toured in South Africa, and appeared in Britain in a range of performance from cabaret to pantomime at Drury Lane.
 She played in Shakespeare at the Open Air Theatre, Regent's Park and on tour with Donald Wolfit.
 In the 1930s she played Lady Macbeth and Queen Katherine in Henry VIII at the Shakespeare Memorial Theatre, Stratford-upon-Avon.
-In Gielgud's view, her most notable role of the inter-war years was Queen Elizabeth in Ferdinand Bruckner's Elizabeth of England: "In this play she showed unexpected tragic power in the scene in which Essex bursts into her presence to find her wigless and dishevelled."
+In Gielgud's view, her most notable role of the inter-war years was Queen Elizabeth in Ferdinand Bruckner's Elizabeth of England: "In this play she showed unexpected tragic power in the scene in which Essex bursts into her presence to find her wigless and disheveled".

-During the 1940s her roles included Miss Moffat in The Corn is Green in which Gielgud said she acted "with undiminished grace."
-In the 1950s her most notable role was Mrs Railton-Bell, the tyrannical matriarch in Rattigan's Separate Tables.
+During the 1940s her roles included Miss Moffat in The Corn is Green in which Gielgud said she acted "with undiminished grace".
+In the 1950s her most notable role was Mrs. Railton-Bell, the tyrannical matriarch in Rattigan's Separate Tables.
 She later played the role on Broadway.
 Her final stage performances were as Lady Bletchley in Frederick Lonsdale's Let Them Eat Cake (1959) and Lady Godolphin in Robert Kemp's Off a Duck's Back (1960).